-- (a) Children who have a sibling attending the school on the date of application and on the date of admission. - Siblings include step, half, foster, adopted brothers and sisters living at the same address. - (b) Children with a parent/guardian worshipping in a church in membership of Churches Together in England. - Churches Together in England is taken on the 1st September 2020.
-A list may be obtained from its website or from the school.
-Churches in membership of the equivalent bodies in Northern Ireland, Scotland and Wales are accepted. - Parental worshipping is normally taken to mean a minimum of monthly attendance at church at public worship for over at least six months.
-The relevant date is 1st September 2020. - The governors will request confirmation of this from the relevant member of the clergy or church officer.
-Where a family has changed churches, then information about all of them will be required. - In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church alternative premises have been available for public worship. - (c) Other children.
+- (a) Children who have a sibling attending the school on the date of application and on the date of admission.
+Siblings include step, half, foster, adopted brothers and sisters living at the same address. - (b) Children with a parent/guardian worshipping in a church in membership of Churches Together in England.
+Churches Together in England is taken on the 1st September 2023.
+A list can be found on the Churches Together in England website at cte.org.uk.
+Churches in membership of the equivalent bodies in Northern Ireland, Scotland and Wales are accepted.

+Parental worshipping is normally taken to mean a minimum of monthly attendance at church at public worship for over at least six months.
+The relevant date is 1st September 2023.

+The governors will request confirmation of this from the relevant member of the clergy or church officer.
+Where a family has changed churches, then information about all of them will be required.

+- In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - (c) Other children.